Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 34. Cardona Castle

-This castle is arguably the most important medieval fortress in Catalonia.
+This castle we can see with the audioguide is arguably the most important medieval fortress in Catalonia.
 It sits up on a hill overlooking the Saline Valley and the Cardener River valley.
 It was built in the year 886 by Wifredo el Velloso.
 It consists of both Roman and Gothic architecture and includes the so-called Sala Dorada and Sala dels Entresols (the Golden and Mezzanine Halls).
 The Dukes of Cardona were the most important in the Aragon Crown territories, second only to the Royal Household, in the 15th century.
 Today the castle is a national parador state-run hotel.

 This is the rocky massif traditionally believed to be the most important and significant mountain in Catalonia.
 According to local legend, one Saturday evening in the year 880 a group of shepherds witnessed a bright light coming down from the sky, accompanied by heavenly music.
 The same happened on the following Saturday.